RackHD/docs/docs/monorail/microkernel.rst

     sudo apt-get install <package name>
     sudo dpkg -i <path to a copied debian package>

-7. Make sure to add all required files as described in the Required Files section below.
+7. Make sure to add all required files as described in the `Required Files`_ section.

 8. Exit the chroot and unmount everything: